oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

     ![Leave custom policy details](ask-em-images/event-compression-policies/leave-custom-policy.png " ")

-14. Now, we will take a look at and edit a custom policy.
-In this lab, a custom draft policy has already been created for you that you will modify.
-This policy groups multiple event types into a singular incident.
+14. Now, we will review and edit a custom policy.
+In this lab, you will edit a custom draft policy that has already been created for you.
+This policy groups multiple event types into a single incident.

 15. Select **Actions > Edit** for the following policy: **Target down, metric alert, and metric evaluation error events for a database system and its members**.